 Mary Elizabeth Donaldson was born on 5 February 1972 in Hobart, the capital city of Tasmania, which is part of Australia.
 The island is 1.5 times larger than Denmark, but the population is considerably smaller (514,700 in 2015).

 She grew up as the youngest of four siblings.
 Her father, John Dalgleish Donaldson, emigrated to the mountainous island from Scotland in 1963, a few months after his marriage to the Crown Princess' mother, Henrietta Clark.
 He works as a Professor of Applied Mathematics.
 Mary's mother, who died in 1997, was a senior secretary at the University of Tasmania.

 After Mary had completed elementary and secondary education, she attended college 1983-86.
-In 1989, she started studying at the island's university, obtaining a BA in Economics and Law five years later.
+In 1989, she started studying at the island's university, obtaining a BA in Commerce and Law five years later.
 In the years 1994-96, she added an advertising and marketing diploma.

 Like the Crown Prince, Mary has always been very interested in sport and an active participant in, among other things, yachting, golf and riding.
 On the other hand, she has left marathon running to Crown Prince Frederik.

 Lars Bisgaard, Senior Lecturer, University of Southern Denmark